JoaoGuilherme2909/JoaoGuilherme2909/README.md

 💻 **What I do**
 - I work creating geospatials solutions using Nodejs/React and sometimes python scripts and API's
-- Create API's, CLI's and services
+- Create API's and web apps

 🌱 **What I’m interested in**
 - Backend architectures and API design